Apply for citizenship: How to apply

 You must be eligible for Canadian citizenship the day before you sign the application form.

-If you apply for more than one person and want us to process your applications at the same time, put all applications in the same envelope.
-Otherwise, we process them separately.
+If you want us to process everyone’s applications together, put all applications and receipts in the same envelope.
+Otherwise, we’ll process them separately.

 Find out what happens if there’s a problem with one of the applications